DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming: Experiments

 \subsection{Implementation Details}

 Our model underwent two training stages: pre-training and instruction tuning.
-Training data used in each phase are listed in Table \ref{tab:dataset}.
+All the training data are sourced from open-access datasets.
+Due to page limitations, specific datasets used are detailed in the supplementary materials.
 During the pre-training stage, we trained only the visual encoder and the MLP, keeping the LLM parameters fixed.
 In this phase, the model learns to perform full-text recognition on document images and convert charts and tables into markdown formats \cite{hu2024mplug}.
 The goal is to enable the visual encoder to comprehend document content and align the visual features with the language space through the MLP.

 During the pre-training phase, the model was trained for 450,000 iterations with a batch size of 8.
-The learning rate decayed from 1e-4 to 1e-5 using cosine annealing, which took approximately 40 A800 GPU-days.
+The learning rate decayed from 1e-4 to 1e-5 using cosine annealing, which took approximately 40 A800 GPU days.
 In the instruction tuning phase, the model underwent 300,000 iterations with the same batch size and learning rate as in the pre-training phase.
-This phase further consumed approximately 24 A800 GPU-days.
-Our Adaptive Pixel Slimming method is employed in both phases, while the Dynamic Token Slimming (DTS) is used only during the instruction tuning phase.
+This phase further consumed approximately 24 A800 GPU days.
+Our Adaptive Pixel Slimming method is employed in both phases, while Dynamic Token Slimming (DTS) is used only during the instruction tuning phase.
 The maximum allowed number of pixels, MAX\_SIZE, is set to 1728$\times$1728.
 We initialize our visual encoder with Donut-Swin (0.07B) \cite{donut}, pre-trained on the reading texts task, and use Qwen-7B-Chat \cite{qwenlm} as our LLM.